kcyu2014/bcnn_kyu/README.md

 * Repo owner or admin
 * Other community or team contact

-### BCNN for fine-grained recognition ###
+# BCNN for fine-grained recognition #

-dependencies
+##Dependencies##

-The repository contains code using VLFEAT and MATCONVNET to:
+###The repository contains code using VLFeat and MatConveNet to:###
-+ Extract convolutional feature
+* Extract convolutional feature
-+ fine-tuning BCNN models
+* fine-tuning BCNN models
-+ train linear svm classifier on features
+* train linear svm classifier on features

-please go to MatConvNet and Vlfeat git repositories to download the packages.
+Please visit MatConvNet and Vlfeat git repositories to download the packages.
 Our code is built based on MatConvNet version 1.0-beta8.
 Version 1.0-beta9 also works fine for the speedup by cudnn.
 Edit setup.m to link to the packages.

+To retrieve older version of MatConvNet:

+      git fetch --tags
+      git checkout tags/v1.0-beta8

+##Start the code###